minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ---
 comments: false
-title:  Some of my works
 excerpt: An overview and reflection of my portfolio
 ---
 ### Health hackathon
-In 49 hours, my team created a E-Prescription, an Android app to remind patients to take their medicine.
+In 48 hours, my team created a E-Prescription, an Android app to remind patients to take their medicine.

 **What I like:** 1) In Vietnam, antibiotics are overused as one do not need doctor's prescription to buy.
 This has caused Vietnam to be among the most overly tolerant antibiotic countries in the world.
 This app is aim to solve this problem.